Calculating Insurable Earnings

 What are adequate records?

 The WSIB considers records adequate if they can verify and separately show amounts paid for labour, from materials, equipment and/or installation supplies.
 The most common adequate record is a receipt of purchase.
+When business records, contractor’s invoices or written contracts accurately identify the actual labour portion of the contract by identifying the amounts allocated and billed for labour and for materials, equipment and/or installation supplies, the labour portion is treated as the contractor’s gross insurable earnings.
 The WSIB may verify accuracy through an audit.

 What happens if records are inadequate?